hSaria/ChromaTerm/README.md

     echo "Jul 14 12:28:19  Message from 1.2.3.4: Completed successfully" | ct

-> The default config file is copied to home directory if it's not there.
+> The default config file is copied to your home directory if it's not there.

 # Highlight Rules